zio/zio/docs/reference/test/why-zio-test.md

 Each of these services, comes with a bunch of functionality that makes it very easy to test effects.

-Whenever we need to access the _live_ environment, we can use the `live` method in the `test` package or specify the live environment in the type signature like `Live[Console]`.
+Whenever we need to access the _live_ environment, we can use the `live` method in the `test` package or test annotations like `withLiveConsole`.

 ## Resource Management